mauricionr/at-the-drive-in-redux/README.md

 - [X] cleanup peerflix server if already running
 - [X] fix paging
 - [ ] support tv shows
+- [X] switch back to webpack or pre-bundle with systemjs
 # Thanks

 Thank you [Dan Abramov](https://twitter.com/dan_abramov) for the inspiration and for creating [redux](https://github.com/gaearon/redux)!